zeeshanz/snap-and-upload/README.md

 </html>

 # What's Next
 I'll be improving on this code.
 Currently it doesn't check for the network connection, or doesn't try to re-upload the images if network is down.
 I plan to add this functionality.
-Also, the uploads will go into a service, and an AlarmManager will be incorporated to run this service every minutes in case of network issues.
-I like to kill the services when they are not needed, and have found AlarmManager a good way for this purpose.
+Also, the uploads will go into a service, and an AlarmManager will be incorporated to run this service every minute in case of network issues.
+I like to kill the services when they are not needed, and have found using AlarmManager a good way for this purpose.